LeeTheNerd/LearnDjango/README.md

 - The import statements
   - `from django.urls import path`
-    - This is to bring in Django's `django.urls.path()` function so it can be used wih the new app like the one used in the WebProject(dir) urls.py file.
+    - This is to bring in Django's `django.urls.path()` function so it can be used wih the new app like the one used in the website(dir) urls.py file.
   - `from . import views`
     - The period represents the current directory this file is in and its bringing in the views.py file.
-- A `urlpatterns` list is also needed, just like the urls.py file in the WebProject directory.
+- A `urlpatterns` list is also needed, just like the urls.py file in the website directory.

 ## The `urlpatterns` List